The Thirty-Ninth Annual

 CREDITS

-The Harvest Moon Dance Festival is brought to you by the Santa Barbara Country Dance Society & the City of Santa Barbara Parks & Recreation Department.
+The Harvest Moon Dance Festival is brought to you by the Santa Barbara Country Dance Society.

 Previous year's page ] [ Last modified September 15 2024 12.58.36 PT ]